 Ceramic Serving Plate

-Because malleability is usually not what consumers are looking for in a fork or a necklace, metalsmiths have been creating silver alloys for centuries, instead.
+Because malleability is usually not what consumers are looking for in a fork or a necklace, metalsmiths have been creating silver alloys for centuries instead.
 The formula that has been the standard for real silver for more than half a millennium, at least according to Britain, is what has become known as sterling silver.

 Sterling silver is a mixture of 92.5 percent silver and 7.5 percent another metal — typically copper — according to Steve Nelson, owner, Nelson & Nelson Antiques in Manhattan.
-The addition of the copper hardens soft silver, so it can be both thin and durable.
+The addition of the copper hardens the soft silver, so it can be both thin and durable.
 Zinc and nickel may also be used to make sterling silver.
-And while it may seem that adding one of these could diminish silver’s shine, sterling silver is known for its bright, white-gray look.
+While it may seem that adding one of these could diminish silver’s shine, sterling silver is known for its bright, white-gray look.

 “The color of sterling is very good,” Nelson says.
 “Older pieces are going to have a patina on them.
 It develops over time [into] a softer color.”
-The patina is actually a lot of micro-scratches, but to the naked eye, they display as a softer appearance.
+The patina is a lot of micro-scratches, but to the naked eye, they display as a softer appearance.
 Thanks to the addition of copper or another metal, silver can last indefinitely.

 Reviews